Bart Simons, PT

-Alex Farley, MS, LAT, ATC, Office Manager
+Alex Farley, MS, LAT, ATC, Clinic Director

 Alex, a Washington native, received her Bachelor’s of Science in Athletic Training from University of Idaho in 2010.
 After graduating, she lived and worked in the Boise area as an Athletic Trainer 3 years before pursuing and completing her Master’s of Science in Sport Psychology from Western Washington University in 2015.
 Alex has worked with athletes ranging from the youth to professional level as well as the industrial setting.
 In her spare time she enjoys listening to podcasts while walking her corgi Mogul.

 Brandon, a Southern California native, graduated with a Bachelor's of Science in Sports and Exercise science from Seattle University in December of 2017.
 Brandon is also a certified personal trainer and group fitness instructor.
 His credentials were obtained through the American Counsel on Exercise.
 His passion and commitment to wellness and exercise led him to Greenlake Sports Physical Therapy.
 Here at GSPT, Brandon plans to aid the physical therapists with his expertise as well as gain invaluable experience as he prepares for physical therapy school.
 Brandon enjoys playing basketball and volleyball in his spare time.